OpenSpace/OpenSpace-Docs/content/universe/nearby-surveys/index.md

 {menuselection}`Universe --> Nearby Surveys`

-Nearby Surveys describes the neighborhood around the Milky Way Galaxy.
+Nearby Surveys describe the neighborhood around the Milky Way Galaxy.
 Here, we have a better idea of what's out there (hint: galaxies) and the structures formed by those galaxies.

 The galaxy surveys here are generally more complete, and they cover most of the sky.
 Beyond the Nearby Surveys, galaxy surveys tend to be less complete and cover less area on the night sky.